jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

     * TextAreas - it's not available
     * Other widgets - it does the same as `ChangeFunction`

 **Be careful** it's possible to generate a RuntimeError.
-If you've got two widgets changing the same variable, say a Scale and a SpinBox, and you want a change in one widget to cause an update in the other, you might inadvertantly end up stuck in a recursive loop, until the [stack overflows](https://en.wikipedia.org/wiki/Stack_overflow).
+If you've got two widgets changing the same variable, say a Scale and a SpinBox, and you want a change in one widget to cause an update in the other, you might inadvertently end up stuck in a recursive loop, until the [stack overflows](https://en.wikipedia.org/wiki/Stack_overflow).

 In this case, make sure you set the optional parameter ```callFunction = False``` when you  call the ```set XXX Function()``` of a widget.